Three years full-time.

 Facilities and Resources

-This degree is taught in the Atrium at University of Suffolk.
+The majority of teaching on this degree will take place on our main Ipswich campus.
 This location was opened in 2016 and received a £5.5 million-pound investment in both the building and the facilities on offer.
-The top floor of the Atrium houses 4 high end computer laboratories complete with industry-standard software and tools for web and mobile development.
+The top floor of the Atrium houses 4 high-end computer laboratories complete with industrystandard software and tools.